* Trump hits back after UK's May criticism

 * His tweet causes outrage in Britain, talk of insult to May

-LONDON, Nov 30 (Reuters) - U.S. President Donald Trump sparked outrage in Britain's political establishment on Thursday with a sharp rebuke of Prime Minister Theresa May on Twitter after she criticised him for retweeting British far-right anti-Islam videos.
+LONDON, Nov 30 (Reuters) - U.S. President Donald Trump, in an unprecedented public attack on America's closest security ally, sharply rebuked British Prime Theresa May on Twitter after Britain criticised him for retweeting British far-right anti-Islam videos.

 "Theresa ztheresamay, don't focus on me, focus on the destructive Radical Islamic Terrorism that is taking place within the United Kingdom.
 We are doing just fine," Trump tweeted, sparking further outrage in Britain that has seen several major Islamist militant attacks on its streets.

-May criticised him, her spokesman saying: "It is wrong for the president to have done this."
+"It is wrong for the president to have done this," the spokesman said.

 Islamist militants have carried out several major attacks in Britain this year that have killed a total of 36 people, including a bombing in Manchester and two attacks on bridges in London in which victims were rammed with vehicles and stabbed.

 A spokesman for May's Downing Street office in London declined to comment on Trump's tweet on Thursday.
-May was on a trip to the Middle East and has not directly responded herself to Trump's barbed tweet.
-She was expected to speak to media in Jordan later on Thursday.
+May was on a trip to the Middle East and was expected to speak to media in Jordan later on Thursday.

 Trump initially addressed his tweet to a Twitter handle that was not May's, though he later retweeted to the British leader's correct account.